sderosiaux/golb/pages/2017-08-26-murmur3/index.md

 ![HashDOS](hashdos.png)

+There is this very nice article explaining how to make collisions at will: [Breaking Murmur: Hash-flooding DoS Reloaded](http://emboss.github.io/blog/2012/12/14/breaking-murmur-hash-flooding-dos-reloaded/).

 murmur3 is mostly used for lookups (in datastructures that supports it, such as hashtables, bloom filters etc.).

 ## Principle